MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/shared-schema.md

 ms.prod: "dynamics-nav-2017"
 author: jswymer
 ---
-# Converting to Shared Schema
+# Converting a Database to Shared Schema
 Shared schema is a data model that includes tenants and companies &#8212; optimizing the reuse of resources, such as execution plans, memory, and database connections.

 <!-- alternative